tusharc01/Verification/README.md

 *   "**transaction is a base class**" (base class).
 *   All the specific transactions (random, read, write, error) are "**derived class**" (derived classes).

-The core concept of **polymorphism** is that it "**allows us to store instance of any sub clause in handle of superclass**".
+The core concept of **polymorphism** is that it "**allows us to store instance of any sub class in handle of superclass**".
 In this case, the "super Class" or "base Class" is the `transaction` class.
 This means "we can store any of these instances in the handle of the super class".

 He explains **how this is used on the generator side**:
 *   The generator is "**generating actually multiple of these transactions**".